-- (i) Part of a residential village accommodating 404 lots; - (ii) One local park of approximately 2,432m2; - (iii) One village park with an area of approximately 15,754m2; and - (iv) An internal road network offering high connectivity and safe and convenient access for local traffic, and occupying the balance of the sector area.
+- (i) Part of a residential village accommodating 273 lots; - (ii) Three locals park of approximately 3,348m2, 2,623m2, and 2,490m2; - (iii) One village park with an area of approximately 5,202m2; and - (iv) An internal road network offering high connectivity and safe and convenient access for local traffic, and occupying the balance of the sector area.

-The broad principles for residential planning and design are outlined in Bridgehaven Residential Precinct Plan.
+The broad principles for residential planning and design are outlined in Hilltop Residential Precinct Plan.
 More specific development and urban design principles behind the residential layout concept for this sector include the following:

-- (i) A standard residential development or a medium density residential development including a mixture of detached housing on small lots (zero lot line) and duplex dwellings.
-The medium density residential development will be developed as a community title subdivision in accordance with the Guidelines for Integrated Development contained in the Queensland Residential Guidelines. - (ii) Provision of a strong sense of arrival to the sector through an entry statement at the roundabout along Bounty Boulevard with the vista to the proposed the village park forming the key focal point; - (iii) Incorporation of a modified grid road layout with high connectivity and responsiveness to topography; - (iv) Inclusion of street planting and attractive streetscapes for housing within the sector: - (v) Provision for a possible bus route along the southern boundary of the sector; - (vi) Location of small lot housing generally on more gentle topography; - (vii) Location of larger lots generally on steeper topography; and - (viii) Streets aligned to minimise rear drainage where practicable.
+- (i) A standard residential development or a medium density residential development including a mixture of detached housing on small lots (zero lot line), duplex dwellings and townhouse units.
+The medium density residential development will be developed as a community title subdivision in accordance with the Guidelines for Integrated Development contained in the Queensland Residential Guidelines. - (ii) Provision of a strong sense of arrival to the sector through an entry statement at the roundabout along the Endeavour Boulevard extension and its intersection with the district collector road providing access to the Sector with the vista to the Major Open Space Area to the east forming the key focal point; - (iii) Incorporation of a modified grid road layout with high connectivity and responsiveness to topography; - (iv) Inclusion of street planting and attractive streetscapes for housing within the sector; - (v) Provision for a possible bus route through the southern portion of the sector; - (vi) Location of small lot housing generally on more gentle topography; - (vii) Location of larger lots generally on steeper topography; and - (viii) Streets aligned to minimise rear drainage where practicable.